Armenta History, Family Crest & Coats of Arms

 The surname Armenta was first found in Navarre, a Christian kingdom of northern Spain during the Middle Ages.

-Important Dates for the Armenta family
+Early History of the Armenta family

 This web page shows only a small excerpt of our Armenta research.
 Another 261 words (19 lines of text) covering the years 1035, 1516, 1699, and 1711 are included under the topic Early Armenta History in all our PDF Extended History products and printed products wherever possible.